ybs294000/SalaryScope/docs/SRS.md

 #### FR-H12 — Currency Conversion in Hub
 After a Model Hub prediction result is displayed, a currency conversion widget shall be shown if the currency utility module is available.
 The widget shall auto-detect a default currency from the prediction inputs when a country field is present.

+#### FR-H13 — ONNX Bundle Format Support
+The system shall support ONNX bundles (model.onnx + columns.json) as a secure alternative to pickle bundles (model.pkl + columns.pkl).
+Loading an ONNX bundle shall not involve pickle deserialisation.
+The loader shall detect the bundle format automatically from the files present in the bundle folder.
+Both formats shall be fully supported with no functional difference to the end user.

+#### FR-H14 — Column-Based Form Layout
+The schema.json format shall support optional top-level `layout.columns` (integer 1-3) and per-field `row` (integer) and `col_span` (integer 1-3) keys.
+When `layout.columns` is 2 or 3, the system shall render the prediction form in a multi-column grid.
+Fields sharing the same `row` value shall be placed side-by-side.
+All layout keys shall be optional; their absence shall result in single-column rendering identical to existing behaviour.

+#### FR-H15 — Result Card Label Override
+The schema.json format shall support an optional top-level `result_label` string key.
+When present, this string shall be used as the label on the prediction result card in place of the registry `target` field.
+When absent, the registry `target` field shall be used, preserving existing behaviour.

 ### 3.8 Financial Tools